 Ad exchanges and supply-side platforms can use GDI data to screen properties for disinformation risk at scale.
 Inventory quality teams can access the website, article and app-level risk ratings to inform publisher onboarding and identify potential policy violations.

-To complement our artificial intelligence, GDI performs in-depth journalistic integrity assessments of high-profile media outlets in most major media markets using a transparent methodology compatible with the Journalism Trust Initiative’s international standard.
-With coverage of nearly two dozen — and growing — of the world’s most impactful media markets, we index both the highest-risk and the lowest-risk media in each country.
+GDI has performed in-depth journalistic integrity assessments of high-profile media outlets in most major media markets using a transparent methodology compatible with the Journalism Trust Initiative’s international standard.
+With coverage of nearly two dozen of the world’s most impactful media markets, we index both the highest-risk and the lowest-risk media in each country.
 Find our individual country reports here.

 GDI’s open source intelligence hub performs cross-platform OSINT tracking of disinformation and extremism online.
-Primarily serving GDI’s internal needs, this hub leverages both GDI’s internal resources and our network of global partners to provide intelligence on emerging disinformation threats to a broad array of governments, NGOs, online platforms and the media.
+Primarily serving GDI’s internal needs, this hub leverages both GDI’s internal resources and our network of global partners to provide intelligence on emerging disinformation threats to a broad array of NGOs, ad tech intermediaries and online platforms.
 Contact us to learn more about GDI’s disinformation intelligence capabilities.

 We view disinformation as a byproduct of the attention-driven business models that power today’s internet.
 Disinformation is a global problem not contained by borders.
 Governments and policymakers around the world have a role to play in regulating and reforming the ad tech industry to counter disinformation and its harms.
 GDI provides access to our data and research to policy makers in government and elsewhere.